blairw/liveworldmap/README.md

 	```
 2. Clone the repository
     ```bash
-    cd ~/gitrepos # or wherever you keep this stuff git clone -v \
+    cd ~/00blair/gitrepos # or wherever you keep this stuff git clone -v \
     	https://github.com/blairw/liveworldmap
     ```
-3. Edit the config files `config/config.conf` and `cronjob.sh` to point the correct paths for your setup
+3. Edit the config files `config/config.conf` and `cronjob.sh` to point the correct paths for your setup (and change the `myresolution` variable in the latter, to suit your screen!)
 4. Open your crontab
 	```bash
 	export EDITOR=nano # I don't like vim.. sorry..